sciath/sciath/docs/design.rst

 Includes methods to operate on a combination of a ``Job`` and a path:

 * Run the job from that path.
-Depending on whether this is a batch system,
+If not on a batch system, blocks until the job completes.

-  * blocking: blocks, function returns error code
-  * non-blocking: returns after launching

 * Check the status of the job as run from that path

-  * includes error code for batch jobs

 * Clean up after a job, calling the clean method from the ``Job`` and removing other generated files

 ``Launcher`` does not know about ``Test`` or ``Harness``, and it should be possible